 If any man think himself to be a prophet, or spiritual, let him acknowledge that the things that I write unto you are the commandments of the Lord (1 Corinthians 14:37).

 So what does "testament" mean?
 Webster's defines it as a "covenant with God".
-The "Old" Testament is the covenant God had with man about salvation prior to when He manifested (1 Timothy 3:16) himself in the flesh as Jesus Christ.
+The "Old" Testament is the covenant God had with man about salvation prior to when He manifested himself in the flesh as Jesus Christ ((1 Timothy 3:16, John 1:1, 14).
 The "New" Testament is God's covenant with man about salvation after Jesus came.

 The links below will lead you to the studies that are presently available.